Part-Time Job Incentive Scheme

 Instead of your usual payment, you will get a weekly allowance of:

 There are no increases in these rates for qualified children.
 The allowance is paid regardless of how much you earn in your job.
+The allowance is not taxable.
 However, your wages will be taxable in the usual way.

 Your employer has to complete form PTJI2 at the end of each 4-week period to confirm the hours that you worked and that you are insurably employed.
 You must sign a declaration (using the same form) confirming that you worked less than 24 hours each week.
 You must return this form to your Intreo Centre or Social Welfare Branch Office.
 If there is any delay in returning this form, payment is suspended until the form is received.
 Payment is made weekly by EFT.